openstack/glance/doc/source/configuration/configuring.rst

 module, the more fine-grained trace point is being worked on.

-The config value ``enabled`` is used to determine whether fully enable profiling feature for glance-api and glance-registry service.
+The config value ``enabled`` is used to determine whether fully enable profiling feature for glance-api service.

 ``enabled=<True|False>``
   Optional.
 Default: ``False``